7th Operations Group: Between the wars

 For 102 days in 1934 the Army Air Corps flew domestic air mail routes, assigned to the job by an executive order from the White House.
-This followed a year long investigation that alleged fraud and collusion among the dozen or so airlines who hauled the mail for a subsidy of fifty four cents per mile own.
+This followed a year long investigation that alleged fraud and collusion among the dozen or so airlines who hauled the mail for a subsidy of fifty four cents per mile flown.

 Following the closure of Rockwell Field in San Diego, the 7th had to make room at March for the 19th Bomb Group.
 Overcrowding at March and the opening of the new Hamilton Field near San Francisco led the group to be transferred on 22 May 1937 and equipped with B-18 Bolos.
 Equipped with the new B-17C in 1939, runway issues at Hamilton Field forced a transfer to Fort Douglas/Salt Lake City Municipal Airport, Utah on 1 September 1940 which could better handle the large, heavy bombers.
 In Utah, the group was re-equipped with the B-17E – the first Fortress to introduce a completely new rear fuselage with a manually operated turret housing two 0.50-inch machine guns fitted in the extreme tail.

 With the crisis in the Pacific in late 1941, ground elements departed from Fort Douglas 13 November 1941 and sailed from the port of San Francisco on 21 November on an army transport en route to the Philippines.
 Aircraft and crews began departing Muroc Field, CA, on 6 December en route to Hawaii.
 Elements of the group flew their B-17s into Hickam Field at the height of the Japanese attack on Pearl Harbor.